e11bio/Preprint-Barcode-Analysis/focused_analysis_results/comprehensive_analysis_report.md

 | 28.0 | 29.0 | 2.45% |
 | 29.0 | 30.0 | 2.54% |
 | 44.0 | 45.0 | 3.80% |

-Notes:
-- Largest collision of 44 is actually just all segments that express all zeros
-- second largest group of collisions are segments tthat only express E1 Barcode
-- the group of 28 collisions is the 29 cells that express 18 channels.
-- following 25 and 24 collision are also S1 and ALFA only expressing segments.